JorgeCastilloPrz/FABProgressCircle/README.md

 to not allow the users to click on it if the async task and the progress animation are already running / playing at that very moment.
 I rather leaving that behavior to every dev using this library.

-To play the completion animation, you will need to call
+To play the completion animation, you will need to call:
 ```java
 fabProgressCircle.beginFinalAnimation();
 ```
+When the completion animation is displayed, the fab gets transformed to its final appearance, and **it becomes not clickable** anymore.
+This behavior is intentional.
 If something happens to the async task running (some kind of error), you can always stop the animation by doing:
 ```java
 fabProgressCircle.hide();